smsolivier/CFD/README.md

 NUEN 489 GEMIX Project
 ## To Do
 * Update inlet to write boundary conditions for omega, epsilon using formulas
-* make run change densities according to case
+* Switch to twoLiquidMixingFoam
-* No mixing
-* GCI
-* Compute omega figure of merit
 * simpleFoam comparison to make sure interFoam isn't buggy
 * Sensitivity analysis
+* Model error

 ## run
 Python script to run interFoam in parallel.